uthmanolanase/Analysis-of-Drug-Resistant_Tuberculosis-in-Nigeria/README.md

 ## 🔗 Citation

-> Uthman, A. (2025). _Continental Analysis of HIV Incidence, ART Coverage, and AIDS-related Mortality in Africa, 2010–2024_.
+> Uthman, A. (2025). _Assessment of the Tuberculosis Care Cascade in Nigeria: A 9-Year Analysis of MDR/RR- TB Detection and Treatment (2015–2023)_.
 Manuscript submitted to * _BMC Infectious Diseases_*.
 ---